fortigate3600/KeyL/README.md

 In both cases you have to modify the <IP> near the end with your IP, taken before with `ifconfig`

 ### Important:
-Before starting the program, send a dummy message to the Telegram bot.
-This is necessary for the bot to retrieve your chat_id and be able to respond to you.

 To stop the keylogger on a specific machine remotely, send the command `/kill <machine_id>` to the Telegram bot.